Back to blog

 2. DNA repair

 PARP enzymes (poly ADP-ribose polymerases) consume NAD+ each time they fix a DNA strand break.
 As we age, accumulated DNA damage increases PARP activity, which depletes NAD+ further — creating a vicious cycle of more damage and fewer resources to fix it.
-Yoshino et al. (Cell Metabolism, 2018, PMID: 29514064) identified this mechanism as central to cellular aging.
+Yoshino et al. (Cell Metabolism, 2018, PMID: 29249689) reviewed this pathway as one link between NAD+ metabolism, cellular repair, and aging biology.

 3. Sirtuin activation